KeithWilliamsGMIT/Emerging-Technologies-MNIST/README.md

 + test set images (1648877 bytes)
 + test set labels (4542 bytes)

 Create another new folder called images in the root of the repository.
+This solution requires the numpy and pillow libraries.
+The easiest way to install these is through [Anaconda](https://www.anaconda.com/download/).
 Finally, use the following command to run the solution.

 ```
 python3 mnist-reader.py
 ```

+The images from the MNIST dataset will be outputted to the images folder created earlier in PNG format.